 WHY LONG SLEEVE SHIRTS?

 Farmworkers face long hours of arduous work exposed to dangerous pesticides and heat stress.
-Each year, an estimated 1 billion pounds of pesticides are applied to U.S. farms, forests, lawns and golf courses.
-Pesticide applicators, farmers and farmworkers, and communities near farms are often most at risk of pesticide exposure and heat related illnesses.
-We will provide farmworkers with the long sleeve shirts collected free of charge as a tool to better protect themselves against the dangers of pesticide exposure and heat stress
+Each year, an estimated 1 billion pounds of pesticides are applied to U.S. farms, forests, lawns, and golf courses.
+Pesticide applicators, farmers, farmworkers, and communities near farms are often most at risk for pesticide exposure and heat-related illnesses.
+We will provide farmworkers with the long-sleeve shirts collected free of charge as a tool to better protect themselves against the dangers of pesticide exposure and heat stress.